Handcrafted by Indigenous artists who receive 100% of the proceeds.

-A canvas for an Aboriginal story, by an Aboriginal artist.
+A canvas for an Indigenous story, by an Indigenous artist.

 Heather Steppler’s maternal ancestors were musically, artistically, and spiritually inclined and include traditional birch bark biters and medicine women.

-After obtaining a Fine Arts degree, Heather embraced her heritage by learning beading, medicine picking, Aboriginal crafts, and attending powwows with her husband and two children.
+After obtaining a Fine Arts degree, Heather embraced her heritage by learning beading, medicine picking, Indigenous crafts, and attending powwows with her husband and two children.

 Art Meets Technology